BattMoTeam/BattMo/Documentation/geometryinput.rst

 as the main output.

 To create our grids, we rely essentially on the grid generation functions provided by `MRST
 <https://www.sintef.no/Projectweb/MRST/>`_.
-We use also the visualization tools available there, see :ref:`here <mrst
+We use also the visualization tools available there, see :ref:`here <visualization>`.
-page>`.

 Standard geometries can often be parameterized, meaning that a small set parameters is enough to construct the whole geometrical model.
 We have implemented some standard geometries and provide here examples with an illustration and a list of the parameters used to produce this illustration.
-The parameters can be passed through json interface and are described in some more detail in the :battmofile:`geometry json schema<Utilities/JsonSchemas/Geometry.schema.json>`.
+The parameters can be passed through json interface and aref described in some more detail in the :battmofile:`geometry json schema<Utilities/JsonSchemas/Geometry.schema.json>`.